 A professional designation is your way of differentiating yourself and conveying your level of achievement to prospective users of your services.

-Q.Arb.
-(Qualified Arbitrator) requires successful completion of a course of study of 40 hours or more in arbitration and hearing procedure approved by the ADR Institute of Canada or ADRBC and successful completion of the ADR Institute of Canada's written open book Q.Arb. exam or an exam which is part of a course approved by ADRIC or ADRBC no more than 10 years prior to the application.
+The Qualified Arbitrator (Q.Arb.) designation requires successful completion of a course of study of 40 hours or more in arbitration and hearing procedure approved by the ADR Institute of Canada or ADRBC and successful completion of the ADR Institute of Canada's written open book Q.Arb. exam or an exam which is part of a course approved by ADRIC or ADRBC, no more than 10 years prior to the application.
 There are additional ongoing requirements such as proof of insurance and continuing education credits.

 IF YOU ARE CONSIDERING APPLYING FOR YOUR CHARTERED MEDIATOR (C.Med) DESIGNATION PLEASE NOTE THE FOLLOWING IMPORTANT CHANGES